taosdata/TDengine/docs/en/02-intro.md

    - Supports standard [SQL](../data-out/query-data/), including nested query.
    - Supports exporting data via tool [taosDump](../data-out/taosdump/).
    - Supports writing data to [Prometheus](../data-out/prometheus/).
+   - Supports exporting data via [data subscription](../data-subscription/).
 3. Data Explorer: browse through databases and even run SQL queries once you login.
 4. Visualization:
    - Supports [Grafana](../visual/grafana/)
    - Supports Google data studio (to be released soon)
    - Supports Grafana cloud (to be released soon)
-5. [Data Sharing](../data-sharing/):  sharing the topics with other users or user groups through simple operations in TDengine Cloud.
+5. [Data Subscription](../data-subscription/):  Application can subscribe a table or a set of tables.
+API is the same as Kafka, but you can specify filter conditions and you can share the topic with other users and user groups in TDengien Cloud.
 6. [Stream Processing](../stream/): Not only is the continuous query is supported, but TDengine also supports event driven stream processing, so Flink or Spark is not needed for time-series data processing.
 7. Enterprise
    - Supports backuping data everyday.